 A Therapy Pig Named Buttercup

 What do you get when you mix a miniature pig and autistic kids?
 Buttercup, the therapy pig!
-This amazing little critter is a Vietnamese pot-bellied pig who visits special-needs kids in San Francisco schools, alongside her owner, a speech pathologist, Lois Brady.
+This amazing little critter is a Vietnamese pot-bellied pig who visits special-needs children in San Francisco schools, alongside her owner, a speech pathologist, Lois Brady.